benhur07b/benhur07b.github.io/_posts/2017-04-20-minnesotta-timberwolves-2016-2017-autopsy-the-good-the-bad-and-the-ugly.md

 ## The Good

 ### KAT was a MONSTER
 There's now no doubt that KAT has emerged as the alpha of this pack of Wolves and he had himself a historic season to show for it.
 KAT followed up his ROY season with a sophomore campaign averaging 25.1pts, 12.3rebs, 2.7asts with a .582/.367/.832 shooting line.
-The last player to average [25 and 12](http://bkref.com/tiny/iRIzS) was Kevin Love in 2013-14.
-If you include 3pt shooting, KAT and Love are the only players in NBA history to average [25pts and 12rebs while shooting at least .360 from three](http://bkref.com/tiny/pvGwc).
+The [**last player to average 25 and 12**](http://bkref.com/tiny/iRIzS) was Kevin Love in 2013-14.
+If you include 3pt shooting, [**KAT and Love are the only players in NBA history to average 25pts and 12rebs while shooting at least .360 from three**](http://bkref.com/tiny/pvGwc).

 When you consider that KAT is just 21 years old and only in his second year, you appreciate his season more.
-The last [sophomore player to average 25pts-12rebs-2asts](http://bkref.com/tiny/c5mn7) was Shaq in 1993-1994.
-In fact, [KAT and Shaq are the only players 21-years or younger](http://bkref.com/tiny/OjDs7) to average 25-12-2.
+The last [**sophomore player to average 25pts-12rebs-2asts was Shaq in 1993-1994**](http://bkref.com/tiny/c5mn7) .
+In fact, [**KAT and Shaq are the only players 21-years or younger to average 25-12-2**](http://bkref.com/tiny/OjDs7).

 KAT also made history by becoming the first player to score 2000 points, grab 1000 rebounds, and make 100 3-pointers in a single season.